Our commitment to your privacy

 - Others: we may also collect data about individuals who work for or are associated with organisations with whom we work or partner or with whom we wish to work or partner or who we believe may wish to work for Brooke in a consultancy or similar capacity.

 - Websites: In addition to the information you give us when filling in a form, making a donation, signing up to an event or placing an order on our websites, we collect aggregated or anonymous information about how you use the websites.

 Information we receive from other sources

-● If you are a supporter or potential supporter we may also receive information about you from analytics providers and search information agencies.
-The reason why we collect this data is to better understand the backgrounds and interests of our supporters.
+If you are a supporter or potential supporter we may also receive information about you from analytics providers and search information agencies.
+The reason we collect this data is to better understand the backgrounds and interests of our supporters.
+This enables us to send relevant, timely communications and ensure we allocate our resources more effectively, raise funds sooner and are cost-effective which we know is important to our supporters.
 Please see the previous section for more information about this activity.

 We use information held about you in the following ways:

 Supporters (including those whom we contact at organisations which support Brooke financially)

 - For administration purposes (for example we may contact you regarding a donation you have made, to check the details that we hold about you are correct or the event you have registered for).